AkshitIreddy/AkshitIreddy/README.md

 - 👋 Hi, I’m @AkshitIreddy
 - 👀 I’m interested in making realistic chatbots and cool websites.
 - 🌱 I’m currently learning about deep learning and i've made a few DL models too.
-- 📫 How to reach me : akshitireddy@gmail.com
+- 📫 How to reach me : This is my LinkedIn profile linkedin.com/in/akshit-ireddy

 <!---
 AkshitIreddy/AkshitIreddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.